mookerzhou/wedding/index.md

 CA 94705**.
 We'll have parking available for everyone attending.

-The venue itself has some **special rules**: don't disturb the plants or leave the trail.
+The venue itself has some **special rules**: don't disturb the plants or leave designated trails.
 Beverages are prohibited.
-In the words of the Botanical Garden:
+In the words of the Botanical
+Garden:

 > [The Mather Redwood Grove and UC Botanical Garden] are a museum collection of
 > living plants that are not to be disturbed in any way; they have been